Should you tip when travelling abroad? When? How much? Don’t fret… We’re here to help you navigate this minefield of money and manners.

-British travellers may be renowned as the world’s worst tippers, especially when it comes to foreign travel.
+British people sometimes struggle with tipping, especially when it comes to foreign travel.

 Often, we’ve no idea when to tip, or how much to offer when we do.
 And many of us begrudge offering extra cash unless the service provided has been something way above the ordinary.

 Emma O’Boyle at Tripadvisor said: “In the UK tipping is relatively straightforward.
 But that seems to have resulted in some British travellers taking other country's tipping rules for granted.”

 To clear up any confusion, we’ve taken a look at tipping customs around the world.